This post may contain affiliate links. Please read our disclosure policy.

 How do you store oatmeal lace cookies?

-Store baked cookies in an airtight container at room temperature or in the freezer.
+Store baked cookies in an airtight container at room temperature for up to a month or for several months frozen.
 Layer the cookies between waxed paper or parchment.
 Do not store with any other cookies or they will absorb the moisture and soften.

 Can you freeze oatmeal lace cookies?